stefphd/SBBMicro/README.md

   check_toolboxes();
   ```

-\attention For a correct usage in this project the above function should be run in the main directory, and not in `./matlab-tools/`.
+\attention For a correct usage in this project the above functions should be run in the main directory, and not in `./matlab-tools/`.

 ## Building